Loading...

 In the fourth box Set up <App_name>, copy the Microsoft Entra Identifier as it is the IdP Entity ID in CISO Assistant

-Click on Users and groups in the sidebar menu, and Add user/group to give them access to CISO Assistant with SSO
+Click on Users and groups in the sidebar menu, and Add user/group to give them access to CISO Assistant with SSO.
+The matching key will be the email and you'll be able to grant their permissions on the applications.

 Add a user in your application doesn't automatically create the user on CISO Assistant